guoyunyi001/data-science-study/machine-learning.md

 #### Theory
 - Maximal Margin Classifer: calssification using a separating hyperplane by choosing the maximal margin hyperlane; the maximal margin hyperlane depends directly on only a small subset of the observations
 - support vector classifier (soft margin classifier): the generalization of the maximal margin classifier to the non-seperable case
-  Allow obeservation on the incoorect sided of the margain or hyperlane to better classification of most of the training observation
+  Allow obeservation on the incoorect sided of the margain or hyperlane to better classification of most of the training observation.
+The observations that lies directly on the margin or on the wrong side of the margin for their class are support vectors.
+And only support vectors affect the classifier is in line with oir previous assertion that C controls the bias-variance trade-off of the support vector classifier.
+   - Width of Margin M: we wanna maximize this number
+   - Slack variable e1, ..., en: where the ith observation is located, relativeto the hyperplane and relative to the margin
+   - Nonnegative tuning parameter C: nounds the sum of the e, it determines the number and serverity of the violations to the margin